 Human hands won’t be able to reverse the effect deforestation has had in the world without some help from technology.
 We’ve had amazing efforts, such as India planting 66 million trees in 12 hours, but that was a large-scale event that’s difficult to recreate on a regular basis.
 Luckily, a startup is looking to cut out the labor hours involved while also drastically increasing the amount of seeds planted every day.

 BioCarbon Engineering is planning to use drones to plant up to one billion trees per year.
-This would be beneficial to areas such as the Irrawaddy River in Myanmar that is wanting to expand their coverage of tree planting.
+It's already begun work along the Irrawaddy River in Myanmar, where the company is restoring local mangrove forests.
 Fast Company notes that it has taken over five years for local villagers to plant 2.7 million trees, and these drones would be “10 times faster than humans planting trees by hand, while the process can cost half as much.”

-Lauren Fletcher, CEO of the company, says that planting by hand is simply too slow to keep up with industrial deforestation.
+Lauren Fletcher, CEO of the company and former NASA engineer, says that planting by hand is simply too slow to keep up with industrial deforestation.
 He believes that they have a solution that could change the world and it could have an impact on climate change.
-She explains, “We’re hoping that our technology can provide opportunities to really scale up the reforestation and replanting rates.”
+He explains, “We’re hoping that our technology can provide opportunities to really scale up the reforestation and replanting rates.”

 While the major event in India was a wild success, we don’t exactly know how many trees are going to end up sprouting fully.
 Drones planting these seeds would increase efficiency because it’s much different than helicopter spray-planting.
 Part of the reason is due to the intensive planning done prior to delivery.
 BioCarbon gathers and analyzes all sorts of information, such as surface topology, surface composition, soil type, and moisture in the area.